KY-East/AIXC/AIXC White Paper v3.0 EN.md

 Intelligent devices possess massive idle resources that can be networked and generate real income:

 - **Computing Power Sharing**: Intelligent devices (especially smart EVs) are equipped with powerful computing chips; when idle, they can contribute edge computing power.
-The network aggregates this distributed computing power to provide services for AI training and inference tasks, with computing power contributors earning real service fee income
+The network aggregates this distributed computing power to provide services for AI inference and edge computing tasks, with computing power contributors earning real service fee income
 - **Energy Sharing**: Smart EVs with large-capacity batteries can serve as distributed energy storage units participating in electricity trading (V2G).
 Charging during low electricity price valleys, selling electricity back to the grid during peak periods, with price differences representing real income
 - **Data Sharing**: Intelligent devices generate high-value data during operation (driving data, environmental data, behavioral data, etc.).
 After authorization, data can be used for AI training and business analysis, with data contributors earning authorization fee income